 Switching up my itinerary for last night, I decided not to attend the ShaleTest “Truth Tour” in Montrose.
 Instead, I went to the Dallas Township zoning meeting to see what folks were saying about proposed changes to a local zoning ordinance impacting the present and future activities of the gas industry.
-Groups such as the Gas Drilling Awareness Coalition (GDAC) and Marcellus Shale Protest have been working overtime to stir up as much opposition as they can, posting this letter
+Groups such as the Gas Drilling Awareness Coalition (GDAC) and Marcellus Shale Protest have been working overtime to stir up as much opposition as they can, posting this letter on their websites:

 You are being used as dupes in a cruel hoax.

 Passage of any of these ordinances will open the flood gates to the industrialization of your rural & peaceful communities.
 The conditions imposed on the gas industry by these ordinances are simply not stringent enough to protect your interests & are in fact the same conditions that the industry has already imposed on themselves.

 The real purpose of these ordinances is to take the pressure off of your elected officials & negate their oaths to protect the health, safety & welfare of their constituents.
 Township Solicitors & Planning Consultants are in favor of enacting these ordinances because it would keep them in compliance with the PA Municipal Planning Code which parrots the dictates of the PA 1984 Oil/Gas Act & will avoid involving them in conflict.